 #NavigatingHealth

-Access to health systems can be difficult for patients, and access to managing their healthcare needs is often fragmented.
-A shared care approach uses the skills, knowledge and experience of a patient, carer and the health professionals who share joint decision making for an individual’s care.
+Access to health services and supports can be difficult for patients, and managing healthcare needs is often fragmented with many challenges navigating across "the system".
 We talk about patient-centred care but we do not have patient-centred systems.

 Our Vision